Skip to content

 When my husband turned 35, we celebrated in style - 1930's style!
 This would make for a fun new years eve party as well! #nye #party #birthday #partydecor #partyideas #newyears

-Aww, my handsome man!
-There really wasn’t a lot involved in this party set up, outside of the food!
-A few tablecloths, some sparkly door drapings, and classic cocktails!
+A few strands of gold garland, sparkling door curtains, and soft lighting made everything feel just a little extra.
 You could totally nab some personalized cocktail napkins to go with the decor!
 I also purchased some fun photo props, like pearl strands, trilbys, and fascinators!

 We had a blast, and he was super surprised.
 I let the guests know ahead of time so that they could dress to match the occasion.
 Everyone turned out in their best post-prohibition era get up!